Alessandro Piazzoni: Biography

 In December 1941 he was injured in a car crash and repatriated, being replaced by General Arnaldo Azzi, and in early 1942 he was given command of the 15th Infantry Division "Bergamo", stationed in Dalmatia with headquarters in Split.
 On 4 April 1943 he was promoted to lieutenant general and given command of the VI Army Corps, headquartered in Dubrovnik.
 After the proclamation of the armistice of Cassibile on 8 September 1943, his troops initially clashed with the Germans, but on 13 September, with no prospects of receiving reinforcements, Piazzoni decided to surrender, a decision for which he was later criticized.
 He was then sent to Oflag 64/Z in Schokken, Poland, until its liberation by the Red Army on 21 January 1945, having refused collaboration with the Germans and the Italian Social Republic.
 He then dedicated himself to veteran's associations until his death, which occurred in Brescia in 1971.

+Piazzoni was listed as a wanted war criminal by the Yugoslav government.